barbeau/gpstest/LOGGING.md

 * **GNSS Measurements** - Raw GNSS satellite measurements observed by the GNSS subsystem.
 Disabled by default for Android Studio.
 To show only this output in Android Monitor, use the search box text `GpsOutputMeasure`.
 * **GNSS Navigation Message** - Navigation messages observed by the GNSS subsystem.
 Disabled by default for Android Studio.
 To show only this output in Android Monitor, use the search box text `GpsOutputNav`.

+Android 12 and higher:
+* `IsMockLocation` for location fixes

 ## What devices support pseudorange measurements and navigation messages?